 This is variable and depends on your flow.
 You can keep a menstrual cup in on normal-to-light days for as much as 10-12 hours at a stretch with no leakage and no danger to your body (like TSS with disposable tampons).
 But one has to learn to do a self-calibration based on one’s flow.
 So, during the first use, it is good to check every 4 to 6 hours, learn how much the flow is and accordingly get to know how often the cup should be emptied.
 One norm that has come from those who have switched from pads to cups, is that, if you had to change your napkin four times a day, you will have to empty the cup twice a day.

 Does it leak when you sleep on your tummy?

 Absolutely not.
 You can even do Sirsasana with it.
 Most women sportspersons use it.
 Swimmers use it.
-However in cases where it has not been placed properly, it could leak.
-Women with higher flow may need cups of higher capacity to prevent spillages.
+However, in cases where it has not been placed properly, it could leak.
+Women with the higher flow may need cups of higher capacity to prevent spillages.